-In our January “Experts Table” blog, Michael Noble, TTA Chief Learning Strategist and COO, outlined two drivers underlying most of the trends we have on our list for 2019.
+In our January “Experts Table” blog, Michael Noble, TTA Chief Learning Strategist, outlined two drivers underlying most of the trends we have on our list.

 - Increased focus on the needs of specific learners and teams i.e. personalized learning

 - Finding new and better applications for technology i.e. leveraging technology

 In reading that blog I began thinking about driver 2; leveraging technology and began to jot down where I have found new or better ways to use current technology.
 Because I enjoy interior design, I labeled my list “Learning Design Remix.”
 I began to think of ways that I used current learning assets and leveraged technology to address the needs of our current or future workforce.
 At the top of my list was creating interactive learning videos using current video assets.

 First, let’s take a step back a bit and see why videos are a learning asset you want to keep or create.

 Then let’s look at what interactive videos are and how you can create them.